philiparad/FSMProject/README.md

 3. createStyles.js: This file contains the `createStyles` function, which generates CSS styles for the application components.

-4. useFSM.js: This file contains the `useFSM` custom hook, which implements a finite state machine for managing the state of the application.
+4. useFSM.js(For local use): This file contains the `useFSM` custom hook, which implements a finite state machine for managing the state of the application.

 5. DataLoader.js: This file contains the `DataLoader` component, which orchestrates the fetching of data and renders different components based on the current state of the application (`IDLE`, `LOADING`, `SUCCESS`, `ERROR`).